WAZIPOINT WAZIPOINT Engineering Science & Technology: Transformer Open Circuit and Short Circuit Test

 Open Circuit Or No Load Test On Transformer

-Open circuit test is performed in a transformer to find the resistance of core and shell France we apply rated voltage in open circuit test because to find maximum admittance or resistance of core and excitation branch.
+An open circuit test is performed in a transformer to find the resistance of the core and shell France we apply rated voltage in an open circuit test because to find the maximum admittance or resistance of the core and excitation branch.

 The two components of no-load current can be given as,